lumen-oss/lumen-oss.github.io/docs/guides/formatting-linting.md

 enabled = false
 ```

+## Type checks with LuaCATS annotations

+Lua is incredibly responsive when used for configuration or scripting, giving immediate feedback.
+But in the context of a project that needs to be maintained long-term, its dynamic typing casts
+shadows of unpredictability, making Lua projects susceptible to unexpected bugs at the wrong time.

+To help mitigate this, Lux provides a `lx check` command, which uses [emmylua_check](https://github.com/EmmyLuaLs/emmylua-analyzer-rust)
+to statically type-check your codebase based on [LuaCATS annotations](https://github.com/EmmyLuaLs/emmylua-analyzer-rust).

+The command will:

+1. Build your project and its dependencies if not done already.
+2. Generate workspace library entries for a [`.luarc.json` file](https://github.com/LuaLS/lua-language-server/wiki/Configuration-File).
+3. Run the static checker.

 ## Linting with `luacheck`

 Linting is the process of analyzing code for stylistic and logic error (lines too long, unused variables, etc.).